google/WebFundamentals/src/content/en/updates/2018/08/web-performance-made-easy.md

 users more delightful experiences that load really quickly.

 Improving performance is a journey.
 Lots of small changes can lead to big gains.
-By using the right optimisation tools and keeping an eye on the Lighthouse reports, you can provide better and more inclusive experience to your users.
+By using the right optimization tools and keeping an eye on the Lighthouse reports, you can provide better and more inclusive experience to your users.

 With special thanks to: Ward Peeters, Minko Gechev, Kyle Mathews, Katie Hempenius, Dom Farolino, Yoav Weiss, Susie Lu, Yusuke Utsunomiya, Tom Ankers, Lighthouse & Google Doodles.

 {% include "web/_shared/rss-widget-updates.html" %}